SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 Configuring MyModule from the Pipeline Script {#minimalconfigurablemodulescript}
 ----------------------------------------------
-In the preceeding section, we saw that module configuration is passed to the module by an instance of the `datatools::properties` class.
+In the preceeding section, we saw that module configuration is passed to the module by an instance of the @ref falaise::config::property_set class.
 This instance is created by `flreconstruct` for the module from the properties, if any, supplied in the section of the pipeline script defining the module.
 To begin with, we can use the pipeline script from